MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/fre-setup-ci-sales-app.md

 - A license to use Teams.
 [Learn more about Microsoft Teams add-on licenses](/microsoftteams/teams-add-on-licensing/microsoft-teams-add-on-licensing?tabs=small-business).

 - [Teams dialer enabled and configured for your organization](configure-microsoft-teams-dialer.md)
-- If you want to use your own storage for conversation intelligence, create a v2 storage account with an Azure subscription.
-The account will include a blob container to configure call data.
-To learn more, see [Create a call recording repository in Azure](create-azure-repo.md).
+- [Set up own storage for call recordings](create-azure-repo.md) if you want to use your own Azure storage for storing call recordings and transcripts, and the call insights.

 ## Prerequisites for third-party dialers